 Pros and cons of IRA CD

-Anytime you’re considering putting your money somewhere, you need to weigh the potential ups and downs, and an IRA CD is no different.
+Anytime you’re considering investing your money in something, you need to weigh the potential benefits and drawbacks.
 Here’s a look at the main pros and cons of opening an IRA CD.

-“Essentially, a CD provides a steady stream of fixed and known interest payments over the CD term and your principal balance is typically protected, often through FDIC insurance,” Pepper says.
+- Returns are guaranteed.
+Investing can be scary because the market fluctuates.
+But CDs are fixed-rate investments, so you can be certain in advance of exactly how much you will earn.
+“Essentially, a CD provides a steady stream of fixed and known interest payments over the CD term and your principal balance is typically protected, often through FDIC insurance,” says Pepper.

-“There is a trade off in the safety and security of a CD investment and the ability to earn a potentially higher return in other investments that might be more risky,” Pepper says.
+- Earning potential is limited.
+Even though CD rates are rising, you won’t see the kind of growth you can get over time by taking on more risk and investing in the market.
+“There is a trade-off in the safety and security of a CD investment and the ability to earn a potentially higher return in other investments that might be more risky,” Pepper says.

 How to open and find the best IRA CDs